greshbasic/maze-machine/README.md

-- it is assumed that when the user is asked to input numbers for how tall and wide they'd like the maze to be that they choose only integers and that those integers are ≥ 5 but ≤ 20
+- It is assumed that when the user is asked to input numbers for how tall and wide they'd like the maze to be that they choose only integers and that those integers are ≥ 5 but ≤ 20, otherwise a message will be displayed informing the user of their invalid input(s)
-- No known bugs.
-- to run:
+- To run:
   - compile every file: `javac <file.java>`
   - `java MyMaze`